 LGBTIQ+ Working at Deakin

-- Under the Equity and Diversity Policy sexual orientation, gender identity, gender expression, intersex status and relationship status are protected attributes.
+- Under the Diversity and Inclusion Policy sexual orientation, gender identity, gender expression, intersex status and relationship status are protected attributes.

 - The Discrimination, Sexual Harassment, Victimisation and Vilification (staff) Complaints procedure also protects these attributes as well as ‘expunged homosexual conviction’.

 - The Gender Affirmation Procedure sets out how the University supports students and staff who are affirming, seeking to affirm, or have affirmed their gender.

 - Deakin’s Domestic and Family Violence Support Policy is also inclusive of all genders and of people in same-sex relationships.

 All staff commencing at Deakin are made aware of the benefits that apply to them as part of the induction process.
 The leave benefits include parental leave and paid partner leave.

 Deakin’s Enterprise Agreement 2017 defines family as being inclusive of same or different sexes or gender identities and therefore benefits flow on to those staff members who have a same sex partner/family.

 Deakin is the only University in Australia to provide a Gender Affirmation Leave category and recognises the need for additional leave for those undergoing or wishing to undergo a gender affirmation.

 This entitlement provides up to 10 days leave to be used at the discretion of the staff member who is transitioning.
 Existing staff can refer to the Staff Gender Affirmation guide.